Mark Poko

 What’s changed #

-It now makes more sense how Google effectively ruined their search page with AI placement.
+It now makes more sense how Google took such a big risk placing AI results at the topic of their searches.
 ChatGPT was an existential threat, but in hindsight it wasn’t the one Google was worried about.
 Harnesses like Claude were the things Google was worried about.
-A majority of my day is now spent in the terminal where I do most of my research without ever going to a web browser or google directly.
+I no longer bounce between searching the internet and the terminal for work.

 Where to go from here #